kroshu/kuka_drivers/kuka_drivers_core/README.md

 ## Control mode handler

-The package also contains the `ControllerHandler` class, which is responsible for tracking the active controllers and on control mode changes return the controller names that need to be activated and deactivated based on the control mode definitions.
+The package also contains the `ControllerHandler` class, which provides the controller names that need to be activated for a given control mode.

-There is a defined set of controllers that must be active for every control mode, the `GetControllersForSwitch()` method determines the switches necessary in case of a control mode change.
-The method returns the names of the controllers to be switched, to make this possible, the names of the controllers should be provided for every controller type with the `UpdateControllerName()` method.
+The `GetControllersForMode()` method returns the controllers needed for the requested control mode.
+The names of the controllers should be provided for every controller type with the `UpdateControllerName()` method.

-If the switch was successful, the `ApproveControllerActivation()` and `ApproveControllerDeactivation()` methods should be called to update the internal state of the `ControllerHandler` class.

-The class can also handle controllers that should be active in every control mode (e.g. `joint_state_broadcaster`), these should be be given in the constructor as the `fixed_controllers` argument (std::vector).

 ## Type definitions and modified control node